 Learning how to write your oil and gas resume or reaching out to a resume writer, like myself, with 16 years of experience writing in the oil and gas industry, will save you an abundance of time and frustration.
-Once you have your keyword-rich, accomplishment-based online friendly resume or CV targeted to the oil and gas jobs you wish to secure you are ready to apply.
+You are ready to apply once you have your keyword-rich, accomplishment-based online, friendly resume or CV targeted to the oil and gas jobs you wish to secure.

-Based on the news in the energy, oil and gas industry, Grande Prairie, AB, and many other areas should see an increase in exploration, development, and production.
+Based on the news in the energy, oil, and gas industry, Grande Prairie, AB, and many other areas should see increased exploration, development, and production.
 Many oilfield workers have waited for an upward swing after a long downward slump.
-Time will tell what direction the oil and gas industry takes as we are going into that quarter of 2017 – predictions are strong for the first quarter of 2018.

 Oilfield Well Servicing or Energy-based Companies to Find Employment

-- Suncor Energy– An integrated energy company that explores for, develops and produces conventional oil and natural gas, both onshore and offshore.
+- Suncor Energy– An integrated energy company exploring, developing, and producing conventional oil and natural gas onshore and offshore.

-- Syncrude Canada Ltd.– Syncrude is one of the largest producers of crude oil from Canada’s oil sands.
+- Syncrude Canada Ltd.– Syncrude is one of the largest crude oil producers from Canada’s oil sands.
 They operate a large oil sand mine, utility plant, bitumen extraction plant, and upgrading facility that processes bitumen and produces value-added light, sweet crude oil for domestic consumption and export.

 - Nabors Industries Ltd. is a contract-based drilling company focusing on land drilling, workovers, well-servicing rigs, oilfield hauling, engineering, civil construction, logistics, facilities maintenance, and project management.

 - Savannah Energy Services Corp– An energy business concentrating on coil tubing, vertical drilling, horizontal drilling, and overall well servicing.

 - Weatherford– An oilfield service company that focuses on all aspects of the life cycle of a well: drilling, evaluation, completion, production, and intervention.

 - Ensign Energy Services– An oilfield company that specializes in land-based drilling, directional drilling, and well servicing of crude oil, natural gas, and geothermal wells

 - ConocoPhillips Canada– An oil and natural gas production and exploration company with positions that focus on technology, innovation, and sustainable development.